nngrey/user-agent-detector/README.md

 1. Add tests
 2. See if there is a gem that might help parse the user agent name
 3. Is application controller the best place to check the user agent?
-I chose it because I did not want to limit the ability to check on future routes
+I chose it because I did not want to limit myself to any particular routes or actions.

 Challenges: